wpsharks/comet-cache-pro/readme.txt

 - **Bug Fix (Multisite)**: Fixed a bug where when Comet Cache was Network Activated the plugin settings link would show up in the plugins list for the Main Site and would lead to a 404 error.
 The settings link is now only shown when viewing the plugins list from the Network Admin.
 Props @jaswsinc.
 See [Issue #675](https://github.com/websharks/zencache/issues/675).
 - **Enhancement**: Added support-related links to the plugin options page.
 Props @renzms.
 See [Issue #612](https://github.com/websharks/zencache/issues/612#issuecomment-186827661).

-For older Changelog entries going back to 2009, please see the `CHANGELOG.md` file.
+For older changelog history going back to 2009, please see [CHANGELOG.md](https://github.com/websharks/comet-cache/blob/master/CHANGELOG.md).